apache/cassandra/doc/source/operating/metrics.rst

     ViewWriteLatency      Timer          Time between when mutation is applied to base table and when CL.ONE is achieved on view.
     ===================== ============== =============================================================

-Cache Metrics
+Weighted Cache Metrics
 ^^^^^^^^^^^^^

-Cassandra caches have metrics to track the effectivness of the caches.
-Though the ``Table Metrics`` might be more useful.
+Cassandra caches have metrics to track the effectivness of weighted caches.

 Reported name format: